Naimi98/Project-Group-E/README.md

 <h3>Objective</h3>

-1. Give an opportunity to librarians to reduce mistakes that always happen during manual method.
-2. To build a monitoring system that is able to monitor and manage all library operations efficiently.
-3. To enter and preserve details of the various issues and keep a track on their returns.
-4. To build a system that can receive input and generate automatically output in easy way and short time.

 <ol>
-  <li>First objective</li>
-  <li>Second objective</li>
-  <li>Third objective</li>
-  <li>Fourth onjective</li>
+  <li>1.
+Give an opportunity to librarians to reduce mistakes that always happen during manual method.</li>
+  <li>2.
+To build a monitoring system that is able to monitor and manage all library operations efficiently.</li>
+  <li>3.
+To enter and preserve details of the various issues and keep a track on their returns.</li>
+  <li>4.
+To build a system that can receive input and generate automatically output in easy way and short time.</li>
 </ol>

 Feature and functionality